-The largest and oldest (113 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
+The largest and oldest (114 years) lighted holiday boat parade in the United States, the Newport Beach Christmas Boat Parade is the community’s signature holiday event.
 With seasonal music, fireworks, and an estimated 1 million lights installed on the participating boats, this annual spectacle is one of the most unique Christmas traditions in America.
-The family-friendly festival is a wonderful way to enjoy the best aspects of Christmas in Newport Beach.
+The family-friendly festival is a wonderful way to enjoy the season of Christmas in Newport Beach.

 The more than 100 participating boats are all shapes and sizes, from mega-yachts to sailboats and even canoes and kayaks.
 They’re all individual and not corporate boats, with some owners spending more than $50,000 to kit out their craft with lights, moving installations and sound systems.
 Think moving carousel, Ferris wheel and a lighted roller coaster, on a boat, and you get the idea.
-The Parade is judged, so it makes sense that some owners go all out for bragging rights.
+The Parade is judged, so it makes sense that some owners go big for bragging rights.